bft-smart/fabric-orderingservice/README.md

 Make sure to switch to the 'release-1.1' branch, both for this repository and for the aforementioned HLF fork.
 You can compile that fork the same way as the official repository.
 However, you must make sure to compile it outside of Vagrant, by executing:

 ```
+cd $GOROOT/src/github.com/hyperledger/fabric/
-sudo ./fabric/devenv/setupUbuntuOnPPC64le.sh
+sudo ./devenv/setupUbuntuOnPPC64le.sh
 ```
+Notice that even though we are working with a fork instead of the original HLF repository, the code still needs to be stored in `$GOROOT/src/github.com/hyperledger/fabric/` instead of `$GOROOT/src/github.com/jcs47/fabric/`.
+This is because this script and the makefile assume that path.
 Following this, you can compile HLF as follows:

 ```
 make dist-clean peer orderer configtxgen
 ```

 Make also sure to set the `$FABRIC_CFG_PATH` environment variable to the absolute path of the `./sampleconfig` directory of the fork.
-You should be able to do this by typing `export FABRIC_CFG_PATH=<path to HLF fork>/sampleconfig/` in the command line.
+Assuming you have the `$GOROOT` environment variable properly set, you should be able to do this by typing `export FABRIC_CFG_PATH=$GOROOT/src/github.com/hyperledger/fabric/sampleconfig/` in the command line.

 To compile the Java code provided by this repository, you can simply type `ant` in its main folder.